ErikBoesen/YaleDiningAPI/README.md

 > A powerful API for Yale's dining services.

 ## Motivation
-Yale formally maintained a dining API which provided information about dining hall status, menus, allergens, etc. That API, although messy and non-standard, was open to public use, and was used in student projects such as [Yale Menus](https://github.com/ErikBoesen/YaleMenus), [Yale Dining Plus](https://github.com/amalik12/dining_plus), [and](https://github.com/ErikBoesen/yaledining) [others](https://github.com/ErikBoesen/yale).
+Yale formerly maintained a dining API which provided information about dining hall status, menus, allergens, etc. That API, although messy and non-standard, was open to public use, and was used in student projects such as [Yale Menus](https://github.com/ErikBoesen/YaleMenus), [Yale Dining Plus](https://github.com/amalik12/dining_plus), [and](https://github.com/ErikBoesen/yaledining) [others](https://github.com/ErikBoesen/yale).

 However, as of the 2020-21 year, that API was mostly deprecated in favor of a new dining system run by JAMIX.
 This service has no public API and is now the only source for menus and meal information.